Kyle Farmer Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.
+- The pitching staff for the Guardians has a collective 7.7 K/9, the fourth-worst in the league.

-- The Guardians have a 3.89 team ERA that ranks 10th among all MLB pitching staffs.
+- The Guardians have a 3.86 team ERA that ranks 10th across all league pitching staffs.

-- Guardians pitchers combine to surrender 57 home runs (one per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (58 total, one per game).

-- Allen (2-2) gets the starting nod for the Guardians in his eighth start of the season.
-He has a 2.72 ERA in 39 2/3 innings pitched, with 43 strikeouts.
+- McKenzie starts for the first time this season for the Guardians.

-- In his most recent appearance on Monday against the Baltimore Orioles, the lefty went seven scoreless innings while surrendering three hits.
+- The 25-year-old right-hander last appeared Saturday, Oct.
+15 against the New York Yankees, when he started and went five innings.

 © 2023 Data Skrive.
 All rights reserved.